tjhrulz/Monstercat-Suite/README.md

 - [ ] Look into if average size variable increases or decrease performance based on size (kind of irrelevant now with CPU usage being better I just want to document it right)
 - [ ] Look into adding corsair and other keyboards manufactures color API's into the color system, I do not have a full RGB (Mine only does green) so I will need a guinea pig
 Bugs
+- [ ] GPMDP when skipping very fast (Like before album art downloads) repeatedly can end up locking the album art requiring you to restart rainmeter
 - [ ] If the fallback image finishes computing the image inbetween songs and before its thread gets killed and the song album art blur computes quickly it is possible for the album art blur to be the fallback image instead of the album art image (This was really hard to reproduce)
 - [ ] If you are using a spotify meter and spotify is running and playing and you reload a meter it will not update the color but instead use the old color
 - [ ] Spotify info stays on spotify close instead of switch to fallback and saying N/A